 All Scrutiny Reviews link to the Council's Corporate Plan.
 Details of which are evidenced within the final report.
-In particular, this Scrutiny Review links to corporate priority 3 - Celebrating our heritage and culture.
+In particular, this Scrutiny Review links to corporate priority 2 - Invest in safer, cleaner neighbourhoods - creating an attractive, clean and safe environment.-